PATELOM925/property_price_predictor/readme.md

 ## Features

 - Predict property prices for Vadodara City.
-- Future price estimation based on years ahead.
+- Future price estimation is based on the years ahead.

 ## Technology Stack